-Stuffed mushroom caps are one of those appetizers that are always cleaned out at buffets, dinner parties, or holiday get-togethers.
+Goat cheese stuffed mushrooms caps are one of those appetizers that are always cleaned out at buffets, dinner parties, or holiday get-togethers.
 A classic finger-food that is easy to prepare, mushrooms can easily be stuffed with basically anything you want, and look fancy enough for any event.

 This post contains affiliate links for which we may be compensated if a purchase is made through the links provided.
-For more information please read our affiliate disclosure.
+For more information, please read our affiliate disclosure.

 Button mushrooms, (also called white or champignon mushrooms) are ideal for this recipe, as they are just large enough to stuff with a filling, yet stay within the 1-2 bite-size range.

-Regardless of what mushroom you pick, make sure they are bite-sized, but not too small!
+Regardless of what mushrooms you pick, make sure they are bite-sized, but not too small!
 About 1 inch in diameter prior to cooking is good.
 Don't forget that the mushrooms will shrink as they cook!

 Tips for making and filling stuffed mushrooms.